ardanlabs/gotraining/topics/go/language/struct_types/README.md

 * The dot (.) operator allows us to access individual field values.
 * We can create anonymous structs.

+## Quotes

+_"Implicit conversion of types is the Halloween special of coding.
+Whoever thought of them deserves their own special hell." - Martin Thompson_

 ## Links

 http://www.goinggo.net/2013/07/understanding-type-in-go.html